 The Free Application for Federal Student Aid (FAFSA) is how millions of students apply for federal, state, and most college-based financial aid.
 And because government grants compose 74% of this $185 billion pool, it’s understandable for families to feel anxious before filing the FAFSA.
 It doesn’t have to be that way.
 Susan McCrackin, Senior Director Financial Aid Methodology at the College Board, offers this seven-step map to help parents and students work through the FAFSA as efficiently and effectively as possible.

 It's much easier to fill out the FAFSA if you have all the needed forms in hand before you start.
 Here’s a list of documents you should have to get you going.
 You should also get a US Department of Education FSA ID, which you can create yourself.
 Check out the Federal Student Aid's page on Managing Your Account Information to learn how to do it.
 Once you have all this set up, you’ll be able to really dive in to completing your FAFSA forms.

 2. Think about taxes

-Parents’ taxes are an important part in the FAFSA process.
+Parents’ taxes are an important part of the FAFSA process.
 Getting taxes done by February 1 may be unrealistic, so last year’s taxes and this year’s paystubs can help create estimates.
 After February 3, the IRS Data Retrieval Tool becomes available, allowing students and parents to access the IRS tax return information needed to complete the FAFSA and transfer the data directly into their FAFSA from the IRS website.
-And if you owe the government money, take note: you can complete your taxes without actually filing and cutting a check to Uncle Sam.
+If you owe the government money, take note: You can complete your taxes without actually filing and cutting a check to Uncle Sam.

 3. Find quiet time

 The FAFSA has a lot of sections.
-Breaking them into smaller pieces makes the FAFSA easier to navigate.
-Consider these do’s and don’ts.
+Breaking them into smaller pieces makes the application easier to navigate.
+Consider these do’s and don’ts: